 “I’m still not sure.
-I don’t want to hurt K/K (as I’d started thinking of Kurt/Karen as), yet I’m very uncomfortable with things as they are now.
+I don’t want to hurt K/K (as I’d started thinking of Kurt/Kelly as), yet I’m very uncomfortable with things as they are now.
 S/he doesn’t have a job yet, so can’t support him/herself.
 So I don’t want to push him out into the cold.”

 “Maybe you should give him a time limit to make a decision, and get himself out,” suggested my sister-in-law.

-“And you can start that time line now, by separating your bedrooms,” my brother had stated.
+“And you can start that timeline now, by separating your bedrooms,” my brother had stated.
 “Particularly since you can’t be sure he’s not sleeping with someone else when he goes to those meetings.
 And with the challenge of AIDS, you have to protect yourself.
-It’s a reasonable excuse to separate bedrooms, and will get him/her used to not sleeping next to you.
+It’s a reasonable excuse to separate bedrooms and will get him/her used to not sleeping next to you.
 Should be a wake-up call if nothing else.”